Make sure you nail the first step of your sales process: the discovery call, before moving on to the next.

-You’ll also get rid of any dead leads in your pipeline.
+You’ll also get rid of any dead leads in your pipeline and will have only quality leads.
 When you arrive at the sales meeting, you’ll have the opportunity to pitch to people you know are sales qualified prospects.
 AKA a less bumpy path to the jackpot!

 It’s difficult to recover from a terrible discovery call.
 So win over your prospects by asking questions that put them in the appropriate frame of mind to contemplate a new solution, as well as inquiries that assist them identify problems they didn’t realize they had.
 Let us demonstrate what we mean.